smart-data-models/dataModel.Environment/README.md

 - [RainFallRadarObserved](https://github.com/smart-data-models/dataModel.Environment/blob/master/RainFallRadarObserved/README.md).
 The Data Model is intended to measure the water slides on a predefined area by a set of 4 Location represented by a Geo property format.

-- [IndoorEnvironmentObserved](https://github.com/smart-data-models/dataModel.Environment/blob/master/IndoorEnvironmentObserved/README.md).
-An observation of air and climate conditions for indoor environments.
+- [TrafficEnvironmentImpact](https://github.com/smart-data-models/dataModel.Environment/blob/master/TrafficEnvironmentImpact/README.md).
+Environmental Impact of traffic based on the vehicles traffic and their emission characteristics

-- [FloodMonitoring](https://github.com/smart-data-models/dataModel.Environment/blob/master/FloodMonitoring/README.md).
-Flood Sensor Data Model intended to represent the level of flooding w.r.t water flow/level at a certain water mass(river, lake,etc.)..
+- [TrafficEnvironmentImpactForecast](https://github.com/smart-data-models/dataModel.Environment/blob/master/TrafficEnvironmentImpactForecast/README.md).
+Environmental Impact of traffic based on the vehicles traffic expectations and their emission characteristics